inalbant/line-up/README.md

 `VITE_API_TOKEN=eyJhb...`

-And then you can run the app with `npm run dev`.
+And then you can run the app with `npm run dev`, after installing the dependencies with `npm install`.

 p.s.
 This app is tested with Node v20 so please use v20.